 My work for ACT has involved a mix of device testing, remote observing, and data analysis.
-Using our lab’s dilution refrigerator and Multi-Channel Electronics (MCE) I screen SQUID multiplexing chips to be used in our TDM readout architecture.
-I’ve designed and built a secondary cryogenic testbed to house a pulse tube and expand our testing capabilities.
+Using our lab’s dilution refrigerator and Multi-Channel Electronics (MCE) I have screened SQUID multiplexing chips to be used in our TDM readout architecture.
 I also analyze the maps that the ACT collaboration produces, working to extract thermal and kinematic Sunyaev-Zel’dovich signals from our images of the CMB (F. De Bernardis, S. Aiola, E. M. Vavagiakis, N. Battaglia, M. D. Niemack et al., Detection of the pairwise kinematic Sunyaev-Zel’dovich effect with BOSS DR11 and the Atacama Cosmology Telescope, JCAP 2017).
 Finally, I work as a remote observer, taking 24-hour shifts of control over the telescope and coordinating with Team Toco down at the site.

 Learn more about ACT: